 - Complete a minor field of specialization.
 No class with a grade below a C- may apply toward the minor, and a minimum of 6 hours in the minor field must be taken in residence.

 Graduates with Nursing and Elementary Education majors have modified degree requirements and these are specified under the respective department sections in this Bulletin.

 Double majors must be completed within a single degree such as a Bachelor of Arts or a Bachelor of Science.
 To receive a degree with a double major, a student must complete all of the requirements, including cognates, of each major or area of emphasis.
+Each major must include a minimum of 20 semester credit hours which must not overlap with any other major or minor.
 A second major will satisfy the requirement for a minor for the Bachelor of Arts degree.
 A student cannot earn two majors or areas of emphasis in communication.

 Two baccalaureate degrees such as a Bachelor of Arts and a Bachelor of Science with majors in different disciplines may be awarded concurrently or sequentially.
 The candidate must meet all the degree requirements for each major including cognates, general education, the foreign language requirement, the requirement of a minor, a total of 150 semester credit hours, and 30 credit hours in residence.